nora-marie-95/nora-marie-95.github.io/index.md

 Tools: SQL, DB Visualizer, Tableau

-Procedures: Summarizing and cleaning data, Filtering data, Joining tables, Subqueries and CTEs
+Procedures: Summarizing and cleaning data, filtering data, joining tables, subqueries and CTEs

 Findings:
-Q: Which countries are Rockbuster customers based in?
 India has the highest number of customers, followed by China and the US.

 <figure>